-The most recent point-in-time count from January 2019 identified a total of 428 individuals experiencing homelessness in Yuba County and 293 individuals in Sutter County for a combined total of 721 homeless individuals.
+In 2019, there were 721 homeless individuals.
 About 33 percent of these were chronically homeless, an increase from 20 percent in 2017.
 HUD describes a chronically homeless individual as an unaccompanied disabled individual who has been continuously homeless for over one year.